Imagine all 26 elementary schools excited about reading the same book together at the same time!

 One Richmond, One Book is an inclusive city-wide reading event.
 All elementary students to participate.
 All 26 elementary schools in the Richmond Public School system are fully sponsored and receive program materials, activities, and complimentary books for every child.

-One Richmond, One Book includes a bevy of supportive, supplemental program initiatives including in-school assembly skits, arts and craft projects, after-school reading programs, sponsored family literacy nights.
+One Richmond, One Book includes supportive, supplemental program initiatives including in-school assembly skits, after-school reading programs, and sponsored family literacy nights.

 One Richmond, One Book will deliver fun, educational, and engaging literacy based activities for all the children of Richmond.